tuya/tuya-rtc-camera-sdk-ios/README.md

 | :------------ | :------------------------------------------------------------------- |
 | didLogMessageWith: | The log output callback function in the SDK |
 | didInitalized | Callback function for successful SDK initialization |
-| didDestoryed | Callback function for successful destruction of the SDK
+| diDestroyed | Callback function for successful destruction of the SDK

 **TuyaRTCCameraHandler interface description**
 | parameters | description |